 The latest annual plan (if appropriate), taking consideration the main findings from previous audits that indicating changes in risk.

-Organisational and timing constraints (For example: changes in departmental ; locations that cannot be reached in the winter months; major periods of leave or office closure – Christmas, Easter, Summer, implementation of new IT systems; high workload periods.)
+Organisational and timing constraints.
+(For example: changes in departmental Organisation; locations that cannot be reached in the winter months; major periods of leave or office closure – Christmas, Easter, Summer, implementation of new IT systems; high workload periods.)

 The resources that should be reserved for future unplanned work (see below) to avoid frequent reshuffling of the Annual Plan.